 Carpenter ants are very common in areas that have a high water table.
 They seek out high moisture areas in and around structures.
-Though not always the case, when carpenter ants are found in a structure, they are there because of a moisture problem somewhere inside or adjacent to it.
+Though not always, when carpenter ants are found in a structure, they are there because of a moisture problem.

 Carpenter ants usually nest either in damp wood or close to it.
+In attics near clogged gutters or areas that have been subject to water leaks.
 They may also be found in hollow areas such as hollow doors and curtain rods.
-Ants will nest in attics near clogged gutters or areas that have been subject to water leaks.

-Wood found to be infested with Carpenter ants often has been damaged by wood rot.
-Wood rot is caused by fungus, a living organism.
+Wood found to be infested with Carpenter Ants often has been damaged by wood rot.
 Wood rot destroys the structural soundness of wood.
 These ants compound the problem by chewing into and nesting inside the wood.

 Ants living in the wood smooth it out with their chewing mouthparts and then live within the galleries they create to take advantage of the high moisture content that they favor.
 Unlike termites, carpenter ants cannot digest the cellulose in wood and thus do not destroy the wood in the same way as termites.

-- leaks from the roof or gutters or downspouts
+- Leaks from the roof, gutters or downspouts.

-This list is not complete, but provides the most common things to check to help minimize attracting ant to a structure.
+This list is not complete but provides the most common things to check to help minimize attracting ants to a structure.

 New Technology Points to Baiting

-There are a number of ant gel baits available, but based on feedback from our commercial applicator customers, the Maxforce Carpenter Ant Gel is the one to use.
-As with all ant bait products, it is important to spend time locating areas where ants are foraging.
+There are a number of ant gel baits available, but based on our experience and feedback from commercial applicators, there has been a great degree of success with the Maxforce Carpenter Ant Gel.
+Apply the gel in small amounts to the areas with Ant activity.
 This product can be used indoors or outdoors and has no objectionable odor.
 However, the active ingredient, fipronil, is temperature sensitive and should not be placed where temperatures will exceed 100 degrees Fahrenheit.
 Also, as a sticky gel, bait will need to be selectively in places away from dirt or dust.

 As with other bait products, don't clean or otherwise disturb the areas surrounding the bait placements.